Ann Newmarch: Women Hold Up Half the Sky!

 Newmarch's most well-known work, Women Hold Up Half the Sky!
 (1978) is a colour screenprint based on a photograph created in 1978, was so titled as a play on the phrase "Women hold up half the sky" made by former Chinese Communist Party chairman Mao Zedong.

 Originally designed as a poster, it shows a photo of a middle-aged woman carrying a man in her arms, with the words written at the bottom.
 The woman in the photo was her Aunt Peggy, a single mother who raised eight children, and by the time of the artwork, had 23 grandchildren and seven great‑grandchildren.
 She much admired by Newmarch, seeing her as someone who lived an unconventional and feminist lifestyle, having mostly built a house on her own, learning the work usually done by tradespeople and doing it herself.
 The tiny 1940s snapshot on which the screenprint was based was "a little summer picture of something [Peggy] had done for a dare when a whole lot of people at a party had said ‘I bet you couldn’t lift your husband up’".
 Newmarch's work, which included adding Mao's famous quote, turned it into an empowering image for women.
 In it, she aimed to "show the strong encouraging aspects of women", in contrast to her earlier work focussing more on suburban alienation, and criticism of images of women in advertising.

 Newmarch said of the work "It was never intended as an art image, it was intended as a confirming, joyful, cheap available poster"; however, it has had a huge impact, being exhibited all over Australia and the world.

 Political activism

 Newmarch had a huge interest in politics, which always played a role in her work.
 Her work was infused with her social, political and environmental concerns, which included Aboriginal land rights.
 She was a significant figure in Adelaide's Women's Art Movement (WAM), founded on 7 August 1976.

-Progressive Art Movement

-Newmarch was co-founder in 1974 of the Progressive Art Movement (PAM), which focused on political issues, social concerns, and education, and included writers, artists, filmmakers and poets among its membership.
-Printmaker Ruth Faerber wrote when reviewing an exhibition of Adelaide art at the Art Gallery of NSW in 1977 that PAM was "motivated by a strong Marxist sociopolitical direction, agreed to a shared program for action and a sense of immediate imperative", compared with the Experimental Art Foundation, which did not commit to a set of agreed aims, and stated that they had an "open ended" attitude against mainstream, non-conformism as against entrenched doctrines, "experimentation as against patrician formalism".

-Other artists associated with PAM included: